MaayanLab/datacrossways/README.md

 This script relies in a config file `~/datacommons/aws/aws_config_<project_name>-dxw.json` that is automatically generated when running `aws_setup.py`.

 ## Local deployment
 The `backend API` and `React fronend` can be deployed on a local computer, mainly for development purposes.
 They still require the AWS resources like the `database` and `S3 bucket` configuration.
-The setup is described in details [here][#aws-resource-configuration].
+The setup is described in details [here](#aws-resource-configuration).

 ### Deploy API locally